junxit/us-congress-bills-114/metadata.md

 - 2015-06-23 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-06-23 — On passage Passed by the Yeas and Nays: 244 - 154 (Roll no. 376).
 - 2015-06-23 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 244 - 154 (Roll no. 376).
+- 2015-06-24 — Received in the Senate and Read twice and referred to the Committee on Finance.